Clemapfel/jluna/docs/manual.md

     return Frog(tadpole)
 end
 ```
-The example in this section was picked this way, specifically to illustrate how, when the julia-type is pre-defined, we will often do some extra work to make C++ and Julia play nice together.
-We cannot extend the julia-side `Frog` class, which is why we need to create this wrapper function to construct our frog instead.
-Accessing and calling the function inside `box<Is<Frog>>` now looks like this:
+The example in this section was specifically setup this way, to illustrate how, when the julia-type is pre-defined and cannot be extended, we will often do extra work to make C++ and Julia play nice together.
+We cannot extend the julia-side `Frog` class, which is why we need to create this wrapper function to construct a frog instead.

+Accessing and calling the function inside `box<Is<Frog>>`:

 ```cpp
 template<Is<Frog::Tadpole> T>